kubernetes/community/contributors/design-proposals/templates.md

 ## Key discussion points

-The preceding document is opinionated about each of these topics, however they have been popular topics of discussion so they are called out explicitly below.
+The preceding document is opinionated about each of these topics, however, they have been popular topics of discussion so they are called out explicitly below.

 ### Where to define parameters